jsgarrett22/covid-extension/README.md

-# CHROME EXTENSION - US Covid-Extension
+## Welcome to the US DAILY COVID REPORT
-# Chrome extension that can display current covid data within the United States.
+## This is a WIP chrome extension that can display current covid data within the United States